eugeneyan/datagene/README.md

-### eutils v0.1
+### product_api v0.1

-This package contains reusable bits of code for standard data science tasks, including:
+This package contains APIs for the following:
-* preprocessing
-* feature engineering
+* categorization
-* feature selection
+* recommendation
-* ensembling
+* review sentiment analysis
-* local validation